ct-js/ct-js/app/data/ct.libs/place/docs/Tracing functions.md

 `point` is any object with `x` and `y` properties.

-If `getAll` is set to `true`, returns all the copies that intersect the point; otherwise, returns the first one that fits the conditions.
+If `getAll` is set to `true`, returns all the copies and tiles that intersect the point; otherwise, returns the first one that fits the conditions.

-## `ct.place.trace(x1, y1, x2, y2, [cgroup])`

-> `ct.place.trace` is **deprecated** since v1.4.3.
-Use `ct.place.traceLine` instead.

-Throws a ray from point (x1, y1) to (x2, y2), returning all the copies that touched the ray.
-The first copy in the returned array is the closest copy, the last one is the furthest.
-The order is not always exact, especially with overlapping shapes.

-`cgroup` is an optional collision group to trace against.
-If omitted, ct.place will trace through all the copies in the current room.